WHO WE ARE

 Create to Regenerate — Minimize waste and create in such a way that lasts–so others can follow in your footsteps.

 Recognize that Impact Matters — Everything we do, no matter how big or small, has an impact with ripple effects.
-Take the time to assess whether we are having the impact we intend.
+We take the time to assess whether we are having the impact we intend.
+We also recognize that good and bad outcomes are the result of the systems we create.
+We engage in antiracist actions to transform the systems that produce racial and social disparities.
 Amplify the good and “teflon” the bad.

 We are a not-for-profit social enterprise housed within the Center for Transformative Action CTA), an independent, education-based nonprofit 501(c)3 organization affiliated with Cornell University.
 As a project of CTA, Anabel’s does not have separate legal standing and is required to uphold CTA’s policies and procedures as determined by the CTA Executive Director and the CTA board of directors.
 CTA’s board of directors is legally responsible for all our activities.
 As part of CTA’s organizational structure, we have an advisory board that supports our student-led team by offering strategic and programmatic guidance, financial oversight, and fundraising support.
 Once a month, advisory board members join the student team’s All-Staff meeting.